What Is an Email Client?

 The best thing about Claws Mail, however, is the fact that you can download and use it for free.
 In fact, you can even customize its code if you wanted to.

-You can try Clean Email right now for free to clean up to 1000 emails, and its premium account costs only $7.99 once a month for one user and $9.99 for five users.
-You can also pay once a year and save up to 70 percent.
+You can try the app right now for free to clean up to 1000 emails.
 Considering how much time Clean Email can save you every day—not to mention the opportunity cost of missed emails due to poor email management — it’s clear that paying for Clean Email is one of the best decisions any email user can make.

 Staying on top of incoming emails is not easy, but it can be much easier with the best email client for Windows 10.
 Best email clients make complicated things effortless, and they’re indispensable if your goal is to achieve and maintain inbox zero.
 Besides using the best Windows 10 email client for your needs, you should also consider using Clean Email to take control of your mailbox and quickly organize thousands of emails with just a few clicks.